Crescendoom/Cat-and-Dog-Classifier/README.md

 ## Usage

-1. First, train the model (if not already trained): python train.py
+1. First, train the model (if not already trained): python train.py (uncomment the lines needed)
     - This creates the catAndDog_BinaryClassifier.keras file.

 2. Run the classifier: